walter-a-jablonowski/simple-nutrition-counter/src/data/bundles/Default_JaneDoe@example.com-24080101000000/nutrients/README.md

       # TASK: BMI might be relevant for weight

       - criteria: { dayType: standard, gender: male, age: 40, weight: 70, height: "*" }  # height might be used to fix weight
         lower:  4%   # bounds for acceptable intake (percent or precise)
         amount:
         upper:  8
+        sources:     # same aas above (if needed for being more precise)

+          - title:
+            source:
+            sub:
 ```